bnodnarb/AIRMF/_posts/govern/04-01-02-trustworthiness-embedded-into-processes.md

 <summary markdown="span">**Actions**</summary>
 <br>
 Establish and maintain formal AI risk management policies that address AI system trustworthy characteristics throughout the system’s lifecycle.
 Organizational policies should:
-* Establish AI risk management policies that broadly align to AI system trustworthy characteristics.
-* Define key terms and concepts related to AI systems and the scope of their intended use.
+- Define key terms and concepts related to AI systems and the scope of their intended use.
-* Address the use of sensitive or otherwise risky data.
+- Address the use of sensitive or otherwise risky data.
+- Detail standards for experimental design, data quality, and model training.
-* Outline and document risk mapping and measurement processes and standards.
+- Outline and document risk mapping and measurement processes and standards.
+- Detail model testing and validation processes.
+- Detail review processes for legal and risk functions.
+- Establish the frequency of and detail for monitoring, auditing and review processes.
+- Outline change management requirements.
+- Outline processes for internal and external stakeholder engagement.
+- Establish whistleblower policies to facilitate reporting of serious AI system concerns.
+- Detail and test incident response plans.
-* Verify that formal AI risk management policies align to existing legal standards, and industry best practices and norms.
+- Verify that formal AI risk management policies align to existing legal standards, and industry best practices and norms.
+- Establish AI risk management policies that broadly align to AI system trustworthy characteristics.
-* Verify that formal AI risk management policies include currently deployed and third-party AI systems.
+- Verify that formal AI risk management policies include currently deployed and third-party AI systems.
-* Detail standards for experimental design, data quality, and model training.
-* Detail model testing and validation processes.
-* Detail and test incident response plans.

 </details>